Chocolate bar: Health and nutrition

-A dark chocolate bar (70% cacao) showing higher cocoa content and lower sugar relative to milk chocolate bars.
+Military chocolate.
+Due to their high calorie content and long shelf life, chocolate bars are often used in emergency rations.

 Chocolate bars vary significantly in nutritional content, typically offering between 200–300 calories per 40 g serving, with high amounts of sugar and fat.
 A standard milk chocolate bar can contain over 20 g of sugar, while dark chocolate bars generally contain less sugar and more cocoa solids.
 Excessive consumption has been linked to obesity, tooth decay, and related health conditions.

 Dark chocolate, in moderation, has been studied for potential benefits due to its flavonoid content, which may support cardiovascular health and provide antioxidant effects.
 Modern consumer demand has also led to the development of healthier alternatives such as reduced-sugar bars, vegan options, and protein-fortified chocolate bars.

 Recent reviews and trials show that cocoa (especially high-flavonoid, dark‐chocolate formulations) may benefit cardiovascular health by reducing blood pressure, improving insulin sensitivity, enhancing endothelial function, and reducing LDL oxidation and inflammation.